vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 ### TL;DR

 - 2GUD's engagement and conversion were very low.
-- Did primary research to uncover the why
+- Did primary research to uncover the why.
 - Identified core needs w.r.t shopping behaviour.
-- To realise our vision of reaching tier-3 & tier-4 towns: We have to move away from traditional forms of ecommerce and solve for the aspect of **Trust**.
+- To realise our vision of reaching tier-3 & tier-4 towns, it was critical to move away from traditional forms of ecommerce.
 - Facilitated ideation workshops with Product, Eng. & Business stakeholders.
 - Led the design team to ideate, inform and execute our strategy.
 - Prototyped the experience to establish shared understanding.